cyberark/conjur-api-go/CONTRIBUTING.md

 Supported arguments are `1.14` and `1.15`, with the default being `1.15` if no argument is given.

-To run just the tests against just the OSS version of Conjur, run:
+To run just the tests against just the Conjur Open Source, run:

 ```shell
 export TEST_VERSION="oss"